-0. Rules are just generalizations

-Rules are not to be applied unconditionally.
-They are not making thinking redundant.
+Rules are just simply formulated generalizations from one's experience.
+They are not to be applied unconditionally, and they don't make thinking redundant.
 Every rule has a rational reason to exist.
 If your situation doesn't justify following the rule - then you shouldn't do it.